mainkoon81/Study-Autonomous-Car-Prep-02/README.md

 > **main.cpp** and **gaussian.cpp** How they work together?
  - The main.cpp file:
    - It **uses the class** to run some calculations.
 You'll see one important difference between C++ and Python.
 In C++, you need to declare your class before you can use the class.
-Both main.cpp and gaussian.cpp have the same class declaration at the top of their files
+Both main.cpp and gaussian.cpp have the same class declaration at the top of their files.
+In short, the **main.cpp** used the Gaussian class.
  - The gaussian.cpp file:
    - It contains the **class definition** including all the variables and functions that the Gaussian class needs.
+In short, the **gaussian.cpp** contained the code that defined the Gaussian class.

-this is main.cpp.
+This is `main.cpp` file.
 You can't see it on the backend, but this program is first being compiled via the command: `g++ main.cpp gaussian.cpp`.
 ```
 #include <iostream>